moayyadsaleh/restaurant-website-template/README.md

 # restaurant-website-template
-I created the front-end website for a restaurant that showcases its menu and provides general information about the restaurant.
-The website aims to provide an interactive and visually appealing experience for users.
+This repository represents a responsive and visually appealing website designed to provide information about a restaurant and its amenities.
+It aims to create an immersive user experience by incorporating modern web design techniques.

 Features
 The restaurant website project includes the following front-end features: